 When siblings who haven’t spoken to one another in years suddenly face planning a funeral or a memorial for a parent, a humanist funeral celebrant can often become an intermediary trying to make sure everyone’s wishes are met.

-Planning a funeral for a loved one is emotional and potentially stressful at any time, but with coronavirus (COVID-19) now classified as a pandemic by the World Health Organisation (WHO), there are additional factors to take into consideration.
-You’ll want to know how the virus may affect the funeral ceremony and what steps you can […]
+Planning a funeral for a loved one is emotional and potentially stressful at any time, but during the coronavirus (COVID-19) pandemic there are additional factors to take into consideration.
+You’ll want to know how the virus may affect the funeral ceremony and what steps you can take to limit its effect.

 Poetry brings comfort to many people and it often features in funeral ceremonies.
 And while every humanist ceremony is unique, we find that there are some poems which are requested more than others as readings for humanist funerals.
 There is no religious content in a humanist ceremony, but secular readings and poems often feature.
 Some […]